 Finally, using an API allows you to design your site or application in a more modern and less monolithic way.
 This results in performance gains and offers greater possibilities for evolution.
 On this topic, read our previous article dedicated to decoupling a website, which contains a wealth of information on this point.

-Any data or functionality can potentially be transformed into an API, you just need to imagine them!
+Any data or functionality can potentially be exposed via an API.
+You just need to think of it.